-During the reporting period, Driscoll's developed plans to assess and address modern slavery risks in our operations and supply chain.
+During the reporting period, Driscoll's continued to develop plans to assess and address modern slavery risks in our operations and supply chain.

 Governance

 Driscoll's has a suite of policies that reflect our core values, and which outline our ways of working and expectations for our employees and suppliers.
 Policies are reviewed and updated on a regular basis.